ABOUT US

 MUSIC EDUCATION IS WORKFORCE DEVELOPMENT

 The Georgia Music Foundation champions the capacity of music education programs to instill critical employability skills.
-Habits developed and practiced through the study of music include critical thinking and problem solving, creative and innovative thinking, teamwork, communication and discipline, all of which will help support a highly trained and reliable workforce for Georgia’s future.
+Habits developed and instilled through the study of music include critical thinking and problem solving, creative and innovative thinking, teamwork, communication and discipline, all of which will help support a highly trained and reliable workforce for Georgia’s future.

 GEORGIA ON MY MIND